PECOS-packages/PECOS/exp/pecos-neo/docs/README.md

 ### Run simple circuits or control the simulation step-by-step

-`CircuitRunner` is a good fit when you just want to run a circuit without the full `sim_neo` orchestration, or when you want direct control over the simulation process -- stepping through gates, inspecting state between operations, or integrating into your own execution loop.
+`CircuitRunner` is a good fit when you just want to run a circuit without the full `sim_neo` execution stack, or when you want direct control over the simulation process -- stepping through gates, inspecting state between operations, or integrating into your own execution loop.